-Genpo Roshi has created a powerful but simple process for acessing those "hard to reach" parts of ourselves.
+Genpo Roshi has created a powerful but simple process called "Big Mind" for accessing those "hard to reach" parts of ourselves.

 This is important because on the journey to authenticity that Daniel Goleman refers to, there are a number of roadblocks.

 The first of which we have already looked at with Eckart Tolle - namely learning how to turn our minds off at will and stopping the endless stream and noise of our thoughts.